As residents get older, they may wonder about senior apartments and whether they should consider moving into one.

 Many senior apartments are also built with amenities that encourage seniors to live active and social lifestyles.
 Some of these recreational spaces include:

 If you are an elderly individual looking for a senior apartment, there are a few factors to consider.
-It is best that you visit each property in person to get better insight on how each facility functions and the types of amenities offered.
+It is better that you visit each property in person to get better insight on how each facility functions and the types of amenities offered.
 When touring these complexes, look out for the following:

 Keep in mind that there is a difference between senior apartments and senior living centers.
-If you are or a family member are in need of on-site health services, it is best to look into assisted living facilities.
+If you are or a family member are in need of on-site health services, it is better to look into assisted living facilities.
 Senior apartments are designed for elderly individuals to live more independently.

 To live in a senior apartment, you must meet the minimum age requirements.
 Most apartment complexes only accept tenants who are 50 years of age or older.
 Some senior apartments even require tenants to be 65 years of age or older.
 However, there are cases in which only one spouse needs to meet the age requirements for both adults to be accepted into senior living apartments.